openhab/openhab-addons/addons/voice/org.openhab.voice.picotts/README.md

 In Arch Linux the pico2wave binaries are available in an Arch User repository (AUR) under https://aur.archlinux.org/packages/svox-pico-bin/

+##  Availability via PaperUI
+After manual install to make options selectable from PaperUI download the .jar file and place in addons folder.

 ## Configuration

 There is no need to configure anything for this service.